College of Liberal Arts & Social Sciences > Academics > History > Student Resources > Advising FAQ > History Major and Minor

 For more information about individual concentrations, please visit the course catalog.

 History 390 is the capstone seminar required of all History majors.
-Students in all of the HST major concentrations are required to take a pair of linked courses that includes a topical 300-level HST course in one quarter (called the “gateway course”) and the linked HST 390 research practicum, which is also the major’s Senior Capstone Seminar, on the same topic and taught by the same instructor the following quarter.
+Students in all of the HST major concentrations are required to take a pair of linked courses that includes a topical 300-level HST course in one quarter (called the “gateway course”) and the linked HST 390 research practicum, which is also the major’s Capstone Seminar, on the same topic and taught by the same instructor the following quarter.
 Students are strongly encouraged to begin the gateway-capstone sequence in their junior year or early in their senior year bearing in mind that the sequences are reliably offered only in Autumn-Winter and Winter-Spring.
 HST 299 is a prerequisite for HST 390.

 Not all 300-level HST courses are gateways to HST 390 practicum, so make sure that you take the right classes.
 The History Department posts the gateway-capstone sequences online and in SAC 420.